-"...and they declared their pedigrees after their families, by their fathers' houses..."
+"...and they declared their pedigrees according to their families, according to their fathers' houses..."
 (1:18)

 The fact that every one of the Jews passed before Moshe, the father of all prophets, and his brother Aharon, the man who was sanctified to G-d, and that the Jews also had to make their names known to them in writing, enabled the Jews to be worthy of remaining alive.
 For as the Jews passed before Moshe and Aharon the two leaders would look upon them with kindness and ask G-d to be merciful to them, to cause them to multiply and to let their numbers increase.